hmans/miniplex/packages/core/README.md

 **Note:** Since entities are just plain JavaScript objects, they can easily be destructured into their components, like we're doing above.

+Now all we need to do is make sure that this system is run on a regular basis.
+If you're writing a game, the framework you are using will already have a mechanism that allows you to execute code once per frame; just call the `movementSystem` function from there!

 ### Destroying Entities

 At some point we may want to remove an entity from the world (for example, an enemy spaceship that got destroyed by the player).
 We can do this through the world's `remove` function: